- View or modify configuration settings

 2. View or modify configuration settings

-To view or modify configuration settings in Dundas BI, go to the main menu and click the Admin button.
+To view or modify configuration settings in Dundas BI, click Admin in the main menu on the left.

-The configuration settings are displayed in a table on the right.
+The configuration settings are displayed in a table.

 2.1.
 Advanced settings

 By default, advanced settings (such as App DB Query Timeout) are hidden.
-To see the complete list of settings, select the Show Advanced Settings checkbox in the top-right corner.
+To see the complete list of settings, click the Advanced Settings icon on the toolbar.
 Advanced settings are displayed in italics.

 2.2.
 Filter by category or search for settings